FINANCIAL AID INFORMATION

 Low interest loans may be available to students.
 A completed FAFSA application must be submitted to determine loan eligibility.
 Subsidized Loans are need based, while Unsubsidized Loans are not need-based.
 The school participates in the William D. Ford Direct (Subsidized/Unsubsidized/PLUS) Loan Program:

 • William D. Ford Federal Direct Subsidized Loan: A need-based loan from the federal government from which the government pays for the interest on the loan while the student is enrolled in school.
 Repayment begins six months after the last day of attendance (LDA).
-Interest subsidy during the six months grace period is being eliminated for new Stafford Loans made on or after July 1, 2012, and before July 1, 2014.
-If you receive Subsidized Loan during this timeframe, you will be responsible for the interest that accrues while your loan is in the grace period.
-The repayment period still begins six months after the student is no longer enrolled at least half-time, but interest that accrues during those six months will be payable by the student rather than subsidized by the federal government.
-The interest rate disbursed for all student loans on or after July 1, 2012 will be 6.8% with a 1% origination fee which will be deducted for each loan disbursement.
+The interest rate for all loans disbursed on or after July 1, 2017 will be 4.45% with a 1% origination fee which will be deducted for each loan disbursement.

 The Net Price Calculator is a tool that you can use to estimate your “net price” to attend a particular college or university.
 Net price is the difference between the full cost to attend a specific college, minus any grants and schorlarships for which you may be eligible.
 The cost includes direct charges (tuition and fees, books and kits) and indirect costs (off-campus room and board transportation, and personal expenses).